abinayasangeetha/ODD2023-DataScience-Ex-03/README.md

 # RESULT:
-Hence the univariate analysis is verified
+Hence the univariate analysis is verified.